kluter/LCquickVieweR/README.md

 LCquickVieweR
 ---
-The R package `LCquickVieweR` makes land-use change visible by creating false color images.
+The remote sensing R package `LCquickVieweR` makes land-use change visible by creating false color images.
 The methodical approach is a combination of Image Differencing and Multi Temporal Stacking using NDVI.
 This way change is coded by color.
 All processing steps are automatized.